wp-plugins/remove-google-fonts-references/readme.txt

 Remove Google Fonts References is a very lightweight, it has no settings, just activate it and it works immediately.

+Advice:
+From version 2.0, CSS files detecting has been added to this plugin to avoid google fonts loading inside CSS files.
+Although it helps stop loading google fonts more thoroughly, it will causes more resource consumption as well, and sometimes may lead to errors.
+If you don't need CSS files detecting feature, [Remove Google Fonts References Version 1.2](http://www.brunoxu.com/wp-content/uploads/2014/09/remove-google-fonts-references_v1.2.zip) will be a better choice for you.

 == Installation ==

 1. Upload `remove-google-fonts-references` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress background.

 == Changelog ==

+= 2.2 =
+* 2014-09-19
+* Remove some redundant codes.
+* Keep silence when error occurred during file_get_contents() runing.
+* Add "Useso take over Google" plugin compatibility.

 = 2.1 =
 * 2014-09-17